chris17453/ddb/data/output.md

 ## ddb CLI Output examples
+- ddb has multiple output types (raw,xml,json,yaml,term,bash)
-You can specify the output type
+- from the cli you can specify the type with the '-o' switch
+- progromatically, the deault object is a python object
+- this can be converted to any output types via a function (TODO DOC this)

 ## RAW output